Scottmey/layback/README.md

 # Layback Machine

 Layback Machine is a command-line tool that creates an animated gif of a given URLs history via the Wayback Machine.
+Depending on the age of your site, it may take some considerable time to process.

 ```sh
 layback google.com /Downloads/